 - Avocados: packed with healthy fats, fiber, nutrients, potassium.
 Studies show improved lipid panels in people who eat an avocado every day, reduced metabolic syndrome.

-Exercise: lean muscle burns more calories than fat.
-Engage is some resistance training 3 or more times per week.
+Lean muscle burns more calories than fat.
+Engageins some resistance training three or more times per week.
 Walking is also suggested and doubles as a stress management technique.

-Stress management: managing cortisol levels is critical for managing weight as high cortisol levels increase appetite and drive abdominal fat storage.
-Some activities that reduce stress are spending time with loved ones or pets, taking a walk, or supplementing with adaptogens such as ashwagandha, rhodiola, or kava.
-Avoid high glycemic foods, especially high fructose corn syrup which raise cortisol levels.
-One ounce of 70% or more of dark chocolate per day has been shown to lower cortisol in studies.
+Managing cortisol levels is critical for managing weight as high cortisol levels increase appetite and drive abdominal fat storage.
+Some activities that reduce stress are spending time with loved ones or pets, taking a walk, or supplementing with adaptogens such as ashwagandha, Rhodiola, or kava.
+Avoid high glycemic foods high fructose corn syrup, which raises cortisol levels.
+One ounce of 70% or more of dark chocolate per day has lower cortisol in studies.